 Proximal – Nearest the center of the body.

-Pseudoarthrosis (also Pseudarthrosis) – A form of a non–union in which there is the formation of a false joint with some cartilage covering the ends of the bones and a cavity containing fluid that resembles a normal joint.
+Pseudoarthrosis (also Pseudarthrosis, failed fusion) – A form of a non–union in which there is the formation of a false joint with some cartilage covering the ends of the bones and a cavity containing fluid that resembles a normal joint.
 The term also applies to failed fusion, which occurs when two or more bones do not heal (join) together following a spinal surgery wherein fusion is performed.

 Resection – The surgical removal of part of a structure, such as bone.